aileot/nvim-thyme/README.md

 ### 3. Setup Optional Interfaces

-To optimize the nvim startuptime, `nvim-thyme` suggests to define the Ex command interfaces and its fnl file state checker some time after `VimEnter` or `UIEnter`.
-When to enable them is up to you.
-The following snippets are
+To optimize the nvim startuptime, `nvim-thyme` suggests you to define the Ex command interfaces and its fnl file state checker some time after `VimEnter`.
+For example,
-examples:

 <details open>
 <summary>